dsm14/Predicting-impact-of-marketing-on-sales-in-R/README.md

 4. Validate the model.
 5. Test the model on test data set

-In addition, an html file titled MarketingMix is also attached that contains the results of all detailed codes performed in R.
+In addition, a pdf file with the following link https://drive.google.com/file/d/0B7PO2UZh7eKmT2xjUElYMTdYbHc/view?usp=sharingtitled contains the data exploration and data preprartion codes performed in R.

 Copyright www.datasciencemojo.com